HundredVisionsGuy/webanalyst/README.md

 For this project, we'll be using the git branching model from [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) by Vincent Driessen

 ## TODO
+* Fix test_clerk to work with browser from fixture
+* Find a way to hide tests for clerk and other similar packages from production (we only need ones for the project)
+  * I'm thinking we need to separate the files and their tests into their own repos.
+* Set up the tests so that with a flag in the command, we run all tests on project folder (not tests/test_files/project)
 * Create a report format to report back findings from a project
 * Identify what errors the HTML validator does NOT catch
 * Identify how to catch those errors through AdvancedHTMLParser